Finding Joy in Eating

 “Diet” is a Four Letter Word

-Losing weight really isn’t our main goal here.
-Our goal is to change our eating habits so that we are really taking care of ourselves.
+Our main goal in changing our eating habits may be to restore a healthy relationship with food and with our body.
+We want to find the joy in eating again.
+Losing weight really shouldn’t be our main goal, but it is for so many people.
+Rather, our goal is to change our eating habits so that we are really taking care of ourselves.
 Taking care of our bodies might include losing a little weight, but that isn’t the most important outcome.

 Joy in feeding your body well comes when you consistently practice making healthy choices.
 Instead of feeling restricted, you feel proud and accomplished.
 What if we looked at it in a totally different way and started thinking of our bodies on loan to us from our dear Father in Heaven.
 If someone else gave you something to take care of for a while, how would you take care of it?
 Let’s imagine you are taking care of a friend’s child for a while.
 Would you feed that child well, make sure he gets plenty of play time, make sure he gets plenty of sleep?
 Now think of your own body in this way.
 Will you take care of it like it is not your own?
 Do you consider your body worthy of good care?
 What a joy to think that when this life on earth is over, we can give a report that we did a good job taking care of the earthly body that God had entrusted us with.